McGillOutdoorsClub/reservations/CONTRIBUTING.md

 git remote add upstream git@github.com:YaleSTC/Reservations.git
 ```

-You can either work off the forked `master` branch or create a separate topic branch in your forked repository.
-Make sure you pull in the latest changes from `upstream` if you cloned a while ago (`git pull upstream master`)We generally recommend prefixing the branch name with the GitHub issue number and including a few descriptive words, i.e. `1234_brief_issue_description`.
+You can either create a separate topic branch in your forked repository or work off the forked `master` branch (we recommend the former).
+Make sure you pull in the latest changes from `upstream` if you cloned a while ago (`git pull upstream master`) before branching.
+We generally recommend prefixing the branch name with the GitHub issue number and including a few descriptive words, i.e. `1234_brief_issue_description`.

 We generally maintain release branches for minor versions (e.g. `release-v3.4`) for patching purposes - if you're working on a version-specific bug make sure you branch off of the correct place.